fabric-ds/react/README.md

 [Semantic Release](https://github.com/semantic-release/semantic-release) to
 automate package publishing when making changes to the `main` or `next` branch.

-It is recommended to branch off and follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) when making changes.
+It is recommended to branch off the `next` branch and follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) when making changes.
 When your changes are ready for pull request, this should be opened against the `next` branch.